 Marvin Wilson NFL Draft Profile

 - Position: Defensive Tackle

 - School: Florida State

-Current Year: Senior
+- Current Year: Senior

-He was ranked 6th nationally on 24/7’s composite rankings, behind players like Jaelan Phillips, Najee Harris, Cam Akers (another FSU commit), Alex Leatherwood, and Foster Sarrell.
-He ranked ahead of the No. 2 and No. 3 picks in the 2020 NFL Draft, with Chase Young 7th and Jeff Okudah 8th.
+He was ranked sixth nationally on 24/7’s composite rankings, behind players like Jaelan Phillips, Najee Harris, Cam Akers (another FSU commit), Alex Leatherwood, and Foster Sarell.
+He ranked ahead of the No. 2 and No. 3 picks in the 2020 NFL Draft, with Chase Young and Jeff Okudah seventh and eighth, respectively.

 Wilson accumulated 42 sacks in his career, displaying a massive frame combined with agility and above-average strength.
 Getting invites to the Rivals Challenge in Atlanta in 2016 and the Opening Camp sponsored by Nike rocketed his recruiting status skywards and spawned a brand for Wilson.

 Wilson was given the name “Real Life Goon” after shouting the phrase during the Rivals challenge.
 The phrase helped him market himself better nationally, and trended on Twitter after the event.
 Wilson chose the Florida State Seminoles over LSU, Oklahoma, and Ohio State, in the form of using custom Jordan-brand Sneakers.
 One of the biggest factors in his decision: FSU’s honey-fried chicken.